Umashankar620/Uma/README.md

 # Uma
-this is demo for git &amp; Github class
+this is demo for git &amp; Github class.